abubakar-xyz/alx-system_engineering-devops/README.md

-This directory contains answers to the tasks for the ALX shell_permissions project
+This repository contains all the projects for the ALX System Engineering Devops